-Ashore, Branch has served as an instructor in the A7 and F18 Fleet Replacement Squadrons, the Joint Staff in Washington, completed Navy Nuclear Power Training, served as executive assistant to the commander U.S. Pacific Fleet, and as director of Operations and Plans (N31) on the chief of Naval Operations staff in Washington.
-He assumed command of Naval Air Force Atlantic in February 2011.
-Naval Air Force Atlantic is composed of more than 40,000 men and women who maintain and operate five aircraft carriers, 80 aircraft squadrons flying 1,000 aircraft, and a number of supporting shore facilities.
-They provide combat-ready air forces to commanders operating from the North Pole to the Antarctic, and from the East Coast of the US to the Indian Ocean.
+Ashore, Branch has served as an instructor in the A7 and F18 Fleet Replacement Squadrons, the Joint Staff in Washington, completed Navy Nuclear Power Training, served as executive assistant to the Commander U.S. Pacific Fleet, director of Operations and Plans (N31) on the Chief of Naval Operations staff in Washington, and Commander of Naval Air Force Atlantic.
+He was appointed to the rank of vice admiral in July 2013 as he assumed office as deputy Chief of Naval Operations for Information Dominance, and the 65th Director of Naval Intelligence.